SQream/sqream_docs/reference/sql/sql_syntax/subqueries.rst

    ---
    26

-Combining a subquery with a join
+Combining a Subquery with a Join
 ----------------------------------
+The following example shows how to run a subquery with a join:

 .. code-block:: psql